Major Responsibility: To promote better physical and mental health amoung the Pavilion First Nation

 d) Write and submit proposals to seek additional program funding.

-e) Maintain budget related to PFN health care.
+e) Maintain budget related to TFN health care.

 4. Ensure environmental health safety